Pneumococcal conjugate (PCV 13) vaccine

 Vaccines are very safe.
 It is much safer to get the vaccine than to get pneumococcal disease.

-Common reactions to the vaccine may include soreness, redness and swelling where the vaccine was given.
-Some may also have fever, drowsiness, crankiness, loss of appetite, headache, muscle or joint ache, vomiting, diarrhea or a rash.
-These reactions are mild and generally last 1 to 2 days.
+Common reactions to the vaccine include soreness, redness and swelling at the injection site.
+Some people may have fever, headache, muscle or joint ache, loss of appetite, changes to sleep patterns, crankiness, vomiting, diarrhea or a rash.
+These reactions are mild and generally go away in 1 to 2 days.

 *Ibuprofen should not be given to children under 6 months of age without first speaking to your health care provider.